 Keep an eye on this list too.
 We’ll be adding other good ones as they’re released.
 Our intention is to make best reference on the internet for finding green movies.

 Want the very latest green films?
 One of the best places to look are the environmental film festivals.
 They snaffle the best of the new releases.
-To help you out on this front we also put together a list of ‘The Best Environmental Film Festivals’.
+To help you out on this front we’re also putting together a list of ‘The Best Environmental Film Festivals’.

 We’ve mostly steered clear of TV and video programs as we’ve wanted to stay focused on film.
 There are some honourable mentions in our list – which tend to be pieces which have been largely produced for TV.